Autism Spectrum Disorder: Complexity and Types

 However, it is the only condition in ASD that can be medically diagnosed.
 But, it is no longer considered an ASD as it is known to be caused by a genetic mutation.

 Each individual on the autism spectrum is unique.
-DSM-5 states that ASD is of three levels - Level 1, Level 2, and Level 3 - depending on the severity of the symptoms.
+But, ASD is of three levels - Level 1, Level 2, and Level 3 - depending on the severity of the symptoms.

 If you suspect your child or anyone you know to have ASD or autism-like symptoms, then seek help.
 An assessment by a therapist will help to recognize the symptoms and pinpoint the exact diagnosis.